DoubleCouponDay/Chunkus/README.md

-# Vectorizer
+# Vectorizer #
 converts png and jpeg to svg.

+The main algorithm is written in C and is linked to the discord bot in Rust.

+An optional debugger `vec_step` for using an index to step to a specified iteration of the Vectorizer algorithm.

 This was a group project by Samuel, Joshua, Matthew.

 ## Building Requirements

-it has a C component, a CPP component, and a Rust component.
+---

-Set the `VECTORIZER`, `TRAMPOLINE` and `CHANNELID` environment variables to the value of your two discord bot's secret tokens.
+Set the `VECTORIZER` environment variable to the value of your two discord bot's secret tokens.

 If you are on windows: